hungyanbin/hungyanbin/README.md

 - finished
   + Effective Java
   + Thinking in Java
+  + Kotlin in Action
   + Clean code
   + Clean coder
   + Clean Architecture
-  + Design pattern
+  + Design pattern Explained: A New Perspective on Object-Oriented Design
-  + Refactor to pattern
+  + Refactoring to pattern
   + Working effectively with legacy code
   + The art of Unit testing
-  + Agile practice?
-SOLID principle
+  + Agile Software Development: Principles, Patterns, and Practices
+  + Specification by Example
+  + Domain-Driven Design by Eric Evan
+  + Implementing Domain-Driven Design

 - reading
   + Refactoring